Skip to content

 Get certificate from SNS notification

-Details of GitOps issued certificate are published to SNS
+Details of GitOps issued certificate are published to SNS, see Notifications for further details.

 • From your SNS email, copy the value of the JSON key Base64Certificate